PaulZC/IridiumSBD/documentation/README.md

 ## Data transmission

 The methods that make up the core of the **IridiumSBD** public interface, are, naturally, those that send and receive data.
-There are four such methods in **IridiumSBD**: two "send-only" functions (text and binary), and two “send-and-receive” functions (again, text and binary):
+There are four such methods in **IridiumSBD**: two "send-only" functions (text and binary), and two "send-and-receive" functions (again, text and binary):

 ```
 // Send a text message